This blog post was originally posted on August 30, 2014 and was updated on August 17, 2017.

 1. Visit Park Güell

 Whether or not you’re a fan of architecture, the psychedelic Park Güell is most definitely worth visiting.
-Designed by the one and only Antoni Gaudí.
+Designed by the one and only Antoni Gaudí, this beautiful area is a must-see in Barcelona.
 The original idea of Park Güell as an idyllic, self-serving community right outside the city was commercially unsuccessful and has since been converted into municipal gardens.
-It’s bizarre nature and hallucinatory effects are well-worth the hike up.
-For families traveling with children—pack a picnic and spend the day exploring it’s hidden charms!
+Its bizarre nature and hallucinatory effects are well-worth the hike up.
+For families traveling with children, pack a picnic and spend the day exploring its hidden charms!

 2. Experience the Festa Major de Gracia